awslabs/aws-deployment-framework/docs/multi-organization-guide.md

     - In a large enterprise setup, the number of targets in a "prod" AWS Organization for an AWS CodePipeline stage may be much larger than its preceding stages in the "dev" and "int" AWS Organizations.
-3. Allow for empty deployment map targets
+3. Allow empty deployment map targets
     - With the adfconfig setting `allow-empty-target` ([ADF Admin Guide](admin-guide.md)), ADF can be instructed to ignore any target that is not resolvable or empty (because no AWS Accounts exists in it).
 It is suggested to set this setting